-In 1967, 15 area preachers met to build an A-frame shelter that can be used a a teaching shelter on rainy days.
+In 1967, 15 area preachers met to build an A-frame shelter that could be used a a teaching shelter on rainy days.
 It was built to hold 50 campers.
 The miniature golf course was also built.

 In 1968, a permanent picnic area was built on the South side of the Redwood Creek to seat almost 200 campers.
 Campers are able to reach the picnic area by walking down the trail behind the A-frame and across the creek or by driving on South across the bridge and turning in to the first road.

 In 1969, several men met at the camp to build a suspension bridge over the creek.
-Unfortunately is was only able to be used one time as two days after it was finished a massive rain storm and flood washed away both bridges over the creek and uprooted the trees that had been used as supports, It is reported that there was over 5 inches of rain that day.
+Unfortunately it was only able to be used one time as two days after it was finished a massive rain storm and flood washed away both bridges over the creek and uprooted the trees that had been used as supports.
+It is reported that there was over 5 inches of rain that day.